jorgebucaran/cookbook.fish/README.md

 The `set` builtin accepts the following flags to explicitly declare the scope of the variable:

-* `-l`, `--local`: available only to the innermost block
+- `-l`, `--local`: available only to the innermost block
-* `-g`, `--global`: available outside blocks and by other functions
+- `-g`, `--global`: available outside blocks and by other functions
-* `-U`, `--universal`: shared between all fish sessions and persisted across restarts of the shell
+- `-U`, `--universal`: shared between all fish sessions and persisted across restarts of the shell
-* `-x`, `--export`: available to any child process spawned in the current session
+- `-x`, `--export`: available to any child process spawned in the current session

-If no scope modifier is used, the variable will be local to the current function, otherwise it will be global.
+If no scope modifier is used, the variable will be local to the current function; otherwise, it will be global.

 If the variable has already been defined, the previous scope will be used.

 <details>
 <summary>Local Variables</summary>

-The variable `foo` will not be available outside the `if` block.
+The variable `foo` will not be available outside of the `if` block.

 ```fish
 if true